Nearly sufficient statistics and information bottlenecks

 That’s the Deep Variational IB (DVIB) objective.
 If we set \(Y=X\), we get the VAE ELBO; if we set \(Y\) to be labels, we get a bottleneck tuned for classification.

 The KL penalty is the mechanism of “compression”.
-It forces the encoder not to carry every pixel of \(X\) but only the degrees of freedom that actually help predict \(Y\).
-In practice, it behaves like information-aware dropout: we add noise to our hidden representation until only task-relevant features survive.
+It forces the encoder not to keep every pixel of \(X\) but only the degrees of freedom that actually help predict \(Y\).

 This gives the encoder a concrete way to approximate minimal sufficient statistics for \(Y\), even in messy, high-dimensional settings.

-Shwartz-Ziv and Tishby (2017) famously plotted layer-wise mutual information during training.
+Shwartz-Ziv and Tishby (2017) famously plotted layer-wise mutual information during NN training (I forget now if they were using IB-aware training, or if this holds generally — TODO check).
 In their experiments each hidden layer \(T_i\) follows a path in the “information plane” \((I(T;X), I(T;Y))\):

 - Phase 1 (fitting): mutual information with \(Y\) shoots up as the layers learn to predict.